jumpingjoy/watchnationpro/index.md

 ##### SPO2 Monitor
 The blood oxygen sensor measures the blood oxygen levels using the color of blood.
 The blood oxygen monitoring sensor traces the color change by reflecting red and infrared light from the blood through your wrist.

-#### ✅How comfortable is it while wearing on the wrist?
-Ensure that the display fits the small wrist of women.
-If not, it will look unfit and uncomfortable.

-#### ✅What is the  Stylish design look of the smartwatch?
-Women are always concerned with designs and colors.
-Look whether the smartwatch you choose has different watch face and option to change the strap to suit various events.
-Options to customize watch faces is also available.

 #### ✅Can it detect whether I am wearing it or not?
 Proximity sensor helps in increased battery saving.
 It checks whether the user wears the smartwatch or not.
 If you are not wearing it, it will turn on the display screen and background functions to save the battery.
 If you are wearing it, it will turn on the display screen.